 John Lee Hancock’s drama film ‘The Founder’ revolves around Ray Kroc, a traveling milkshake machine salesman in his fifties who gets impressed by McDonald’s, a San Bernardino-based restaurant run by brothers Richard “Dick” McDonald and Maurice “Mac” McDonald.
 The restaurant’s efficient operation stuns Ray, who has seen several inefficiently run fast-food joints during his career.
 He puts an end to his current job to supervise the franchising operations of the restaurant, marking the beginning of the astounding growth of the fast-food chain.
-Since McDonald’s is one of the largest restaurant chains in the world, the viewers must be intrigued to find out whether Ray’s saga is also based on a true story.
+Since McDonald’s is one of the largest restaurant chains in the world, the viewers must be intrigued to find out whether Ray’s saga is also inspired by a true story.
 Well, let us provide the answer!

 Yes, ‘The Founder’ is based on a true story.
 John Lee Hancock’s film is a biographical account of Ray Kroc, who is renowned as the “founder” of McDonald’s despite not starting the company.
 Ray initially joined the company to oversee the franchising potential of the restaurant upon signing a deal with brothers Dick and Mac McDonald.
 His policies attracted franchisees from different parts of the nation and he ensured the quality of the service delivered at the places to guarantee the success of the restaurant’s expansion.
 He opened the first McDonald’s restaurant under his supervision in Des Plaines, Illinois.